OscarAdserballe/intermediaries-in-the-offshore-world/writing/notes.md

 What the hell about regulation?
 Why can we not just legally punish attempts at tax avoidance, if the intent was so lie for example Zucman mentions in his book are laws in place in the US that would allow for this?

 Is it sufficiently theoretical?

+Target intermediaries from one's own country.
+At least a huge short-term shock, go medieval on their ass.
+In fact, not even weaponising interdependence, rather just... penalising one's own countrymen for engagin in illegal activity.
+A way out from the difficult cooperative games that are played at the international level.